asingh57/openvr_lightgun/README.md

 This tool allows all openVR supported VR controllers to be emulated as mouse input on a display.
 Alternatively, they can be used as lighguns for arcade games.
 You'll need an Arduino Leonardo.
 The program communicates with the arduino to emulate a mouse/keyboard combo.

-Watch the video of this in action below: (Apologies for vertical video) [![Sample here](https://img.youtube.com/vi/aBct3N1zhEM/maxresdefault.jpg)](https://youtu.be/aBct3N1zhEM)
+Watch a demonstrative video by clicking on the video below: (Apologies for vertical video) [![Sample here](https://img.youtube.com/vi/aBct3N1zhEM/maxresdefault.jpg)](https://youtu.be/aBct3N1zhEM)

 Compile the arduino_program using the arduino ide onto the Leonardo.
 Note the COM port of your arduino.